 The “Practice” is the key, Yes I said it’s easy to sew a straight line but you are not going to become a master without practicing it first.

 Most newbies spend hundreds of dollars on online sewing classes and stile can stitch straight.
-The reason behind such performance is because they don’t practice.
+The reason behind the such performance is that they don’t practice.
 No online classes are going to make you a pro until you practice by yourself.

-So now without wasting much time, let’s learn how to stitch straight line on any fabric using a sewing machine.
+So now without wasting much time, let’s learn how to stitch straight lines on any fabric using a sewing machine.

 How To Sew Straight – Step by Step Instructions